 Health And Safety Inspections During Covid-19

-There has been recent changes in regulations regarding repairs and inspections in the pandemic.
+There have been recent changes in regulations regarding repairs and inspections in the pandemic.
 Rent, mortgage payments and possession of property in private and social rentals are also often updated and restrictions were put in place by the government to ensure health and safety obligations.
 With the advent of a pandemic, it is difficult to carry out important repairs but landlords must ensure they fulfill their responsibilities.

-- This is to support landlords and tenants property management.
+- This is to support landlords and tenant’s property management.

 - They provide advice on safe inspections and planned maintenance.

 - Take significant precaution to prevent spreading the virus.

 - It could take a bit longer to work on emergency repairs.

 - Repairs and planned maintenance cannot be done in the home of tenants that are self isolating.

 - Appropriate social distancing must be maintained for safety checks.